segura08m/InnerNode/README.md

 The script is designed with a clear separation of concerns, organized into several key classes:

 -   **`InnerNodeConfig`**: A dedicated configuration class that loads all necessary parameters from environment variables (using a `.env` file).
-It centralizes settings like RPC URLs, contract addresses, and API keys, and performs basic validation on startup.
+It centralizes settings like RPC URLs, contract addresses, and API keys and performs basic validation on startup.

 -   **`ChainEventListener`**: This is the core component that interacts with the source blockchain.
     -   It uses the `web3.py` library to connect to an Ethereum-compatible node.